IronJade/city-generator/README.md

-# city-generator# City Generator for Obsidian
+# City Generator for Obsidian

 A comprehensive city generation plugin for Obsidian that allows you to create detailed cities, towns, and villages for your worldbuilding or role-playing game campaigns.